-In Years 9, 10 and 11, students will study careers modules in Moral & Social Studies (MSS).
-These will explore many aspects of the world of work including responsibilities, employment rights, discrimination and other areas that will help students in their working life.
+In Years 9, 10 and 11, students will continue to study careers modules in 'MSS' lessons.
+These will explore many aspects of the world of work including responsibilities, employment rights, discrimination, and other areas that will help students in their future working life.

-Year 10: In Year 10, the â€˜College Ready, Careers Readyâ€™ programme begins with preparation for career choices and future destination and culminates with a â€˜You are Hiredâ€™ unit which develops skills in CV writing, applications and interview skills.
+Year 10: In Year 10, the â€˜College Ready, Careers Readyâ€™ programme begins with The â€˜You are Hiredâ€™ unit developing skills in CV writing, applications and interview skills.
 In conjunction with their MSS programme, all Year 10 students also have the following careers specific programme which enables them to make clear links between theory and practice:

 September: Wildern Careers Fair.
 All students are invited to attend the Careers Fair to meet representatives from colleges, universities and apprenticeship providers.
 They will also have the opportunity to meet local business providers from a wide range of career sectors.

-September: Colleges assemblies.
-We invite a number of different post 16 providers to come and speak to students in assembly about their college, the courses on offer, and application process.
+September: College assemblies.
+We invite a number of different post 16 providers to come and speak to students in assembly about their college, the courses on offer, and the application process.

 September to April: Applications to colleges and apprenticeships.
 We strongly recommend that applications are made to several institutions to ensure sufficient scope once exam results are out in the August.

-February: Apprenticeship application sessions.
-Ian Henser the careers advisor will meet with small groups of students who wish to get an apprenticeship and support them writing their applications.
+January/February: Apprenticeship application sessions.
+Our independent careers adviser will meet with small groups of students who wish to get an apprenticeship and support them writing their applications.

 A careers library is available in the Learning Resource Centre.
 Students can go there at any time to access the information that will help them as they move on from Wildern.

-We have a careers advisor, Ian Henser, who works within the careers area in the LRC on a Monday.
-Tuesday and Wednesday.
+We have a careers adviser, Ian Henser, who works within the careers area in the LRC on a Monday, Tuesday and Wednesday.
 He will meet all students in Year 11 at least once and have 1-2-1 interviews with all of them.
 He will also meet with identified Year 10 students during the summer term.
-During the pathways process in Year 8 Ian will also meet with identified individuals and groups of students to support with making option choices.
-Ian is available Monday, Tuesday and Wednesday for drop in sessions available at break, lunchtimes and after school.
+During the pathways process in Year 8 Ian will also meet with identified individuals and groups of students to support them with making GCSE option choices.
+Ian is available Monday, Tuesday and Wednesday for drop in sessions: available at break, lunch and after school.

-There are careers noticeboards on the top corridor of Block 3 available for students to look at key dates and information, along with Alumni posters and â€˜Job of the monthâ€™ posters.
+There are careers noticeboards on the top corridor of Block 3 available for students to find key dates and information, along with â€˜Job of the monthâ€™ posters.
 There is also a careers bulletin sent to all Year 10 and 11 parents once a half term, getting across key careers information on a timely basis.
 This information is put together by a careers focus group made up of students from across the different year groups.